ISI-apex/casper-utils/README.md

 Then, while your shell is still in the prefix, run the app with the following test scripts.

+The test is scripted in `test-mpi.sh`, and instructions for running it are below.
+The script takes one optional argument that sets the number of nodes.
+By default only one node will be assumed, so the test will execute multiple ranks on a single node.

 ### On a generic host

 On a host (compatible with the ARCH for which the prefix was built):

     $ cd casper-utils/exp/test-prefix
     $ bash test-mpi.sh

-Note: On a generic host, `test-mpi.sh` will only test multiple ranks on a single node.
-Modify the script if you want something different.

 ### On USC HPCC and Discovery